 The variant now causing concern around the world is the “delta” variant.
 Experts say a particular strain of the delta variant (a mutated version of the variant that is more infectious) is responsible for the recent surge of cases in the United Kingdom.

-This strain, B.1.617.2, is currently the dominant one in the U.K. and is labeled as a “variant of concern” by the World Health Organization (WHO).
+This strain, B.1.617.2, is currently the dominant one in the U.K. and is labeled as a “variant of concern” by the WHO.
 The main reason for the concern: Experts believe it to be up to 60% more transmissible than the original strain of COVID-19.

 While research is ongoing, early data also suggests that this particular variant could be one of the driving forces behind the enormous surge in cases – and, subsequently, COVID-19 deaths – in India in the spring.

-In the United States, the Centers for Disease Prevention and Control (CDC) recently classified the delta variant as a “variant of concern” due to an ongoing increase of cases.
+In the United States, the CDC recently classified the delta variant as a “variant of concern” due to an ongoing increase of cases.
 In mid-May, it accounted for only 2.5% of U.S. cases but by mid-June, that number increased to at least 6%, according to the National Institute of Health.

 How does a virus mutate?